thmyrk/developer-happiness-blog/_posts/2024-08-20-i-spent-one-year-willfully-unemployed-heres-what-i-learned.md

 comments: true
 ---

-# Lesson 1: You Don’t Need Work to Be Fulfilled in Life
+# Lesson 1: Life's Fulfillment Comes From Within

 In the first weeks of unemployment, I missed solving problems.
 I really expected someone to come up with an idea or obstacle that needed a solution.
 Problem-solving, figuring things out, and discussing ideas had become such an integral part of my daily routine that I only realized their importance when they were no longer there.